 As we further analyze the data, Carmel Utilities will take the following steps to support the development of a public engagement and awareness strategy focused on encouraging the efficient and sustainable use of our community’s water resources:

-Conversations with irrigation service technicians will help us assess:
+Conversations with irrigation service technicians will help us assess:- The types of systems are currently in use

 Based on these findings, we will create a public outreach campaign aimed at reducing excessive irrigation and encouraging responsible water use throughout the community.